Frank Borman: Apollo 11

 Space journalist Andrew Chaikin claims that, following the death of Gus Grissom, Borman became Slayton's choice to command the first Moon landing attempt.
 In the fall of 1968, Slayton offered command of the first landing to Borman, who turned it down.
-Long before Apollo8 lifted off, Borman had decided that it would be his last flight, and that he would retire in 1970.
+Long before Apollo 8 lifted off, Borman had decided that it would be his last flight, and that he would retire in 1970.
 After twenty years' service in the Air Force, he would qualify for a pension.
 Borman told an interviewer in 1999 that "my reason for joining NASA was to participate in the Apollo Program, the lunar program, and hopefully beat the Russians.
 I never looked at it for any individual goals.
 I never wanted to be the first person on the Moon and frankly, as far as I was concerned, when Apollo 11 was over the mission was over.
 The rest was frosting on the cake."

-For the Apollo11 Moon landing mission in July 1969, Borman was assigned as NASA liaison to President Richard Nixon at the White House.
+For the Apollo 11 Moon landing mission in July 1969, Borman was assigned as NASA liaison to President Richard Nixon at the White House.
 He viewed the launch from the President's office.
 Nixon initially had prepared a long speech to read to the astronauts on the Moon during a phone call, but Borman persuaded him to keep his words brief and non-partisan.
 He also convinced the President to omit the playing of the "Star Spangled Banner", which would have required the astronauts to waste two and a half minutes of their time on the surface standing still.
-He accompanied the President in Marine One, when it flew to the recovery ship, the aircraft carrier USS Hornet to meet the crew of Apollo11 on their return.
+He accompanied the President in Marine One, when it flew to the recovery ship, the aircraft carrier USS Hornet to meet the crew of Apollo 11 on their return.